Ramannu4/Project-1/README.md

 with a basic knowledge of selenium tool  i scrapped the data and converted into dataframe and stored into MySQL In MySQL i stored ten different state buses info into single tables and using that stored data i made streamlit interface In streamlit interaface i made queries to display the info of different state buses and converted into dataframe then displayed like table format
+Step-1:
+scrapping the data from redbus website step-2 using pandas fromatted into dataframe step-3 then loading the dataframe data into sql step-4 then creating streamlit for friendly user interface by creating queries in sql and connecting sql with streamlit and showing the respective query output in the streamlit